-2024 Update: last January, Comcast Xfinity raised their TV box rental fee to $10 per month per box ($120/year per box).
+Update: last year, Comcast Xfinity once again raised their TV box rental fee from $10 to $12 per month per box ($144/year per box).
 This article will detail how to get rid of the Xfinity TV box rental fee completely.
-After recently completing a 2-year contract with Xfinity, I went through another round of price negotiations and came out much better for it.
+After completing a 2-year contract with Xfinity, I went through another round of price negotiations and came out much better for it.
 Through the negotiation process, I was able to drop the total price of my cable TV, HD DVR, high-speed internet, and Xfinity Mobile (see my Xfinity Mobile review) package to under $95 per month – roughly a 34% cost savings versus my end-of-contract price.

-How to Replace an Xfinity TV Box with your Own & Get Rid of the TV Box Fee
+How to Replace an Xfinity TV Box with a Streaming Device to Get Rid of the TV Box Fee

-In speaking with the Xfinity loyalty/retention specialist, I (unsuccessfully) tried to negotiation away the now $10 TV Box fee.
-He did note, however, that I could get rid of that fee if I replaced the Xfinity TV Box with my own customer owned-partner device and use the Xfinity Stream app (which includes live TV and cloud DVR).
+In speaking with the Xfinity loyalty/retention specialist, I (unsuccessfully) tried to negotiation away the TV Box fee.
+He did note, however, that I could get rid of that fee if I replaced the Xfinity TV box with my own customer-owned partner device and use the Xfinity Stream app (which includes live TV and cloud DVR).

 Step 1: Purchase a Compatible Xfinity TV Device